Bachelor of Science (Honours) in Quantity Surveying (QSY) CW438

-Quanity Surveying is the profession responsible for the management and control of all aspects of construction projects.
-Often also called Construction Economics, the modern quanity surveyor not only evaluates and manages the build costs but also assesses the running costs and whole life costs of a project.
+Quantity Surveying is the profession responsible for the management and control of all financial aspects of construction projects.
+Often also called Construction Economist, the modern quantity surveyor not only evaluates and manages the build costs but also assesses the running costs and whole life costs of a project.

-In the Quanity Surveying (QSY) option at Year 4 students will study the moduels outlined in the table on this page.
+In the Quantity Surveying (QSY) option at Year 4 students will study the modules as outlined in the table on this page.

-Students will take part in visits to commerical and industrial facility sites during the term of then course.
+Students will take part in visits to residential commerical and industrial facility sites during the course.

 - Accredited by Society of Chartered Surveyors Ireland (SCSI) and Royal Institute of Chartered Surveyors (RICS).

-- Highly pratical course with "learn by doing" approach.
+- Highly practical course with "learn by doing" approach.

 - Training in leading edge technology and software.